SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		*Usage:* ``someApp.focus()`` where App instance ``someApp`` was :ref:`created before <CreateAppInstance>`.

-		Switch the focus to this application.
+		Switch the input focus to this application/window.

 	.. py:classmethod:: close(application)

 		*Usage:* ``App.close(application)``

-		Close the specified application.
+		It closes the
+		given application or the matching windows (Windows/Linux).
+It does nothing if no running application or opened window (Windows/Linux) can be found.
+On Windows/Linux, whether the application itself is closed depends on weather all open windows are closed or a main window of the application is closed, that in turn closes all other opened windows.

-		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux).
+		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux)(case-sensitive).

 		This method is functionally equivalent to :py:func:`closeApp`.
-It closes the given application or the matching windows (Windows/Linux).
-It does nothing if no opened window (Windows/Linux) or running application (Mac) can be found.
-On Windows/Linux, whether the application itself is closed depends on weather all open windows are closed or a main window of the application is closed, that in turn closes all other opened windows.

 	.. py:method:: close()